 SDI has worked with PHP frameworks like Laravel, CodeIgniter, Zend and Magento for years.
 One of the biggest projects we ever worked on was for the company GO:Grants Online.
 We built an all-encompassing backend for them using the Zend PHP framework.
 With their new backend, GO was able to control the grant process for all states in the U.S., creating a comprehensive application easily understood by all.
 If you are wondering which framework you should use, our expert team can guide you through the decision making process.

 Interested in finding how CodeIgniter can start a fire under your business?
 Give SDI a call at 408.802.2885 for a free hour of technical advice from our CTO.
 If you’re ready to jump right in and get started on your own CodeIgniter project, drop us a line and we and get started today.
-Get in touch now to take advantage of our Halloween offer: 25% off the entire project!
+Get in touch now and get 25% off the entire project!